-The disqualification is entered in the dog's working book and a report must be sent to the kennel club which the dog represents and the kennel club of the arranging country.
+The disqualification is entered in the dog's working book and a report must be sent to the national canine organization, which the dog represents, and the national canine organization of the arranging country.

 In addition to the actions mentioned above, national regulations must be followed.